Freight Shipping from Orlando to New York City

 How much does it cost to ship freight from Orlando to New York City?

-Full truckload (FTL) rates from Orlando, FL to New York City, NY currently range from $2,625-$3,236 for a standard dry van load over the 1,221-mile route.
+Full truckload (FTL) rates from Orlando, FL to New York City, NY currently range $2,625-$3,236 (roughly $2.18-$2.66 per mile over 1,221 miles).
 LTL shipments typically cost $872-$1,438 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to New York City?